ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Filtered Cost Map request with a constraint test.
 In this case, when a cost changes, the updates graph MUST have an update if the new value satisfies the test.
-If the new value does not, whether there is an update depends on whether the previous value satisfied the test.
+If the new value does not, whether there is an update depends on whether the previous value satisfies the test.
 If it did not, the updates graph SHOULD NOT have an update.
 But if the previous value did, then the updates graph MUST add an update with a "null" value to inform the ALTO client that this cost no longer satisfies the criteria.

-TIPS can avoid having to handle such a complicated behavior by offering TIPS only for Filtered Cost Maps that do not allow constraint tests.
+TIPS can avoid having to handle such complicated behavior by offering TIPS only for Filtered Cost Maps that do not allow constraint tests.